 This drug is available in a powder form that can be snorted.

 This form of meth gets its name from its crystal-like appearance.
-What makes it so dangerous is that it is highly purified, as extra refining is performed so that impurities are removed from it.
+What makes it so dangerous is that it is highly purified, as extra refining is performed to remove impurities.

 The Feelings You Get from Crystal Meth

 The potent rush that individuals experience when using the crystal form of this drug causes many of them to become hooked on it right away.